-4) Can couples have a fulfilling life without children?
+Q: Can couples have a fulfilling life without children?

-Oh, absolutely.
-One of the very neatest couples I know - Rich and Cathy Bisson - are childless.
-They wanted to have children, and tried, but were never able to.
-Yet God has used their lives in such powerful ways to minister to others.
-Rich is a pastor and Cathy is a Christian counselor.
-Through their ministries and through the very faithfulness of their lives, God has allowed them to be spiritual parents to so many hurting people.
-Cathy talks about how she often has to "re-mother" adult children who come to her for counseling.
-And Rich is a father figure to fatherless children in his congregation, as well as others whose fathers aren't all they need to be.
+A: Absolutely!
+One of the very neatest couples I know is childless.
+They wanted and tried to have children, but were never able to.
+Yet God has used their lives in powerful ways to help others.
+Through their ministries and through the faithfulness of their lives, God has allowed them to be spiritual parents to many hurting people.

-So, what I say to childless people is to seek out God's path for their lives.
+So, my best advice to childless people is to seek out God's path for their lives.
 Follow him.
 Trust him.
 He won't let your life go to waste.
+Whether you end up with or without children, God can make your life into something incredible.

-5) How do you answer the question, "When are you going to start a family?"
+Q: How do you answer the question, "When are you going to start a family?"

-I always say the same thing: "We already have.
+A: I hear this question all too often, and I always say the same thing: "We already have.
 We just don't know if God is going to add to it with children or not."
 It's a huge misconception in our society that children make a family.

 When God created Adam and Eve, he pronounced his creation "very good."
 It was complete.
 A husband and wife are a complete family.
 Children only expand that family.

-I like to encourage childless couples to think of themselves as a family of two and do family things together - bake cookies and decorate the tree together at Christmas time, hide Easter baskets for each other - whatever their family traditions were as a kid, continue them as a family of two.
+I like to encourage childless couples to think of themselves as a family of two and do family things together - bake cookies and decorate the tree together at Christmastime, hide Easter baskets for each other - whatever their family traditions were as a kid, continue them as a family of two.

-6) How can friends or family support someone who's dealing with infertility?
+Q: How can friends or family support someone who's dealing with infertility?

-Great question!
+A: Great question!
 So often family and friends don't know what to do and end up saying just the wrong things.
-I have four basic rules for that:
+I have four basic rules that will help people be a support to those struggling with infertility:

 ONE: Don't start any sentence with "at least."
 There is nothing you say after "at least" that's going to be helpful.
 All that does is trivialize the other person's pain.
-What I like to remember here is that you can't lessen someone's pain by talking it away, you can only lessen it by sharing it.
+What I like to remember is that you can't lessen someone's pain by talking it away, you can only lessen it by sharing it.

-TWO: Don't be like Job's friends and offer all kinds of excuses for God not giving someone a child.
+TWO: Don't offer all kinds of excuses for God not giving someone a child.
 One of my friends was actually told by someone in her church "Maybe God knows you'll be a bad mother and that's why he hasn't given you any children."
 We have this desire to get God off the hook, but he can stand up for himself.
-Our job is just to be there for hurting people - pray for them, remember them with notes or little cards on difficult days like

-Mother's Day, understand that it hurts to long for a child and not have one.
+Our job is just to be there for hurting people - pray for them, remember them with notes or little cards on difficult days like Mother's Day, understand that it hurts to yearn for a child and not have one.
 Be someone they can come to vent frustrations and hurt.